telerik/kendo-ui-core/docs/AngularJS/introduction.md

 </script>
 ```

-### Getting widget references
+### Get Widget References

 Sometimes you might need a reference to the widgets in order to call methods on it from your controller.
-To get one, just assign a name to the `kendo-widget-name` attribute, for example:
+To get one, just assign a name to the `kendo-widget-name` attribute.

-#### Get the widget instance in the controller
+###### Example - get widget instances in `controller`:

 ```html
 <div ng-app="app" ng-controller="MyCtrl">